torvalds/linux/Documentation/virt/paravirt_ops.rst

 Paravirt_ops
 ============

-Linux provides support for different hypervisor virtualization technologies.
+GNU/Linux provides support for different hypervisor virtualization technologies.
 Historically, different binary kernels would be required in order to support different hypervisors; this restriction was removed with pv_ops.
-Linux pv_ops is a virtualization API which enables support for different hypervisors.
+GNU/Linux pv_ops is a virtualization API which enables support for different hypervisors.
 It allows each hypervisor to override critical operations and allows a single kernel binary to run on all supported execution environments including native machine -- without any hypervisors.